OpenAgenda/wordpress/README.md

 ## Basic usage

 Upon activation, the plugin creates a new post type named *Calendars*.
-Just create a new calendar, provide the UID of the calendar you wish to display in the calendar settings box, and that's it !
+Just create a new calendar, provide the UID of the calendar you wish to display in the  settings box, and that's it !

 ![A new *Calendars* menu entry is created, allowing you to manage your calendars and settings](assets/screenshots/screenshot-1.png)

-You can leave the content area for this calendar empty, as it will be populated automatically with your events !
+You can leave the content area for this calendar empty, as it will be populated automatically with your events.

 ![Just create a new calendar post, and provide the Open Agenda calendar UID in the *Calendar settings* metabox.](assets/screenshots/screenshot-3.png)